-IEPs are written and reviewed at least three times a year; however this will happen more regularly if staff feel it is required.
-IEPs include:
+Learning Profiles are written and reviewed at least three times a year; however, this will happen more regularly if staff feel it is required.
+They are written for children working within Stage 2 of the SEND Register or for those pupils with an EHCP.

-- The child's strengths, successes, difficulties and current attainment - A maximum of three short-term targets relating to addressing the key barriers to learning for the child - > Success criteria - Child and parental comments (and signatures) - > The teaching strategies to be used - The provision to be put into place
+- > The child's strengths and successes - > A maximum of three short-term targets relating to addressing the key barriers to learning for the child - > Child and parental comments (and signatures) - > The teaching and learning strategies to be used - > The provision to be put into place